fchikwekwe/FaithBot/README.md

 This is a social media tool that could help to automate some actions for a startup with limited time to commit to interacting with their consumers online.

 Tweet Recall is currently is test-only mode 👩🏾‍🔬.
 It is not yet available for public use.

+### Installation:
+To install this package type *go get github.com/fchikwekwe/FaithBot